rust-lang/book/second-edition/src/ch15-00-smart-pointers.md

 # Smart Pointers

 A *pointer* is a general concept for a variable that contains an address in memory.
-This address refers to, or "points at", some other data.
+This address refers to, or “points at”, some other data.
 The most common kind of pointer in Rust is a *reference*, which we learned about in Chapter 4.
 References are indicated by the `&` symbol and borrow the value that they point to.
-They don't have any special abilities other than referring to data.
-They also don't have any overhead, so they're used the most often.
+They don’t have any special abilities other than referring to data.
+They also don’t have any overhead, so they’re used the most often.

 *Smart pointers*, on the other hand, are data structures that act like a pointer, but they also have additional metadata and capabilities.
-The concept of smart pointers isn't unique to Rust; it originated in C++ and exists in other languages as well.
-The different smart pointers defined in Rust's standard library provide extra functionality beyond what references provide.
+The concept of smart pointers isn’t unique to Rust; it originated in C++ and exists in other languages as well.
+The different smart pointers defined in Rust’s standard library provide extra functionality beyond what references provide.
-One example that we'll explore in this chapter is the *reference counting* smart pointer type, which enables you to have multiple owners of data.
-The reference counting smart pointer keeps track of how many owners there are, and when there aren't any remaining, the smart pointer takes care of cleaning up the data.
+One example that we’ll explore in this chapter is the *reference counting* smart pointer type, which enables you to have multiple owners of data.
+The reference counting smart pointer keeps track of how many owners there are, and when there aren’t any remaining, the smart pointer takes care of cleaning up the data.

 <!-- maybe a brief explanation what deref and drop?
 I'm not really sure what